Watchdog to tighten rules on advice for pension switching

-LONDON Britain's markets watchdog has proposed stricter rules for people who advise customers who want to switch from a defined benefit pension plan to a scheme that relies on investment performance.
+LONDON (Reuters) - Britain's markets watchdog has proposed stricter rules for people who advise customers who want to switch from a defined benefit pension plan to a scheme that relies on investment performance.

 The Financial Conduct Authority said it was intervening after seeing cases of poor advice.